Commercial HVAC Retrofits & Upgrades

 Retrofit Opportunity Identification

-High-Impact Retrofit Categories: Equipment replacement typically offers the biggest bang for your retrofit buck.
-Replacing 20-year-old rooftop units with high-efficiency models can cut cooling costs by 30-40%.
-Building automation upgrades transform dumb buildings into smart ones that optimize themselves continuously.
-I’ve seen automation systems pay for themselves in 18 months just through improved scheduling and setpoint control.
-Ductwork improvements might not be glamorous, but sealing leaks and improving airflow can boost system performance 20%.
-Modern control systems can optimize existing equipment to perform like new.
-Energy recovery systems capture waste heat and use it productively, sometimes cutting ventilation energy costs in half.
+Replacing old rooftop units with high-efficiency models can cut cooling costs 30-40%.
+That’s usually the biggest single win.
+Building automation upgrades are the second-biggest.
+I’ve seen automation systems pay for themselves in 18 months just by fixing schedules and setpoints that nobody had touched in years.
+Ductwork improvements aren’t exciting, but sealing leaks and rebalancing airflow can boost overall system performance by 20%.
+Modern controls can make existing equipment perform like it’s almost new.
+And energy recovery systems capture heat that would otherwise go right out the exhaust.
+I’ve watched those cut ventilation energy costs in half.

 Equipment Replacement and Upgrade Strategies